hbeezub/HeidiBlog/content/home/about.md

 Heidi Beezub is a Graduate student of Data Science at Mercyhurst University.
 She leads a double life as a Managerial Coct Accountant(MCA) Program Analyst at the VA Medical Center.

 This Website is a work in progress, I'll be updating the information from the template and inserting my own much more interesting information as the days go by.
 But if there is one thing I have learned, changes need to be small or I crash the whole thing & have to start over again.

+Blogs:  be sure to click on the "more posts" link.  only a few show on the blog page.